Andreagit97/BPF-perftool/README.md

 * `libelf`
 * `zlib`
+* `libaudit`
 * `cmake`
 * kernel version `>=4.17` (we use raw tracepoints).
 If you want to use the modern BPF probe and compile it with success you need a kernel `>=5.8`
 * if you cannot use the `bpftool` in this repo, you need to have it installed and change the makefile according to its location, or move it to the `tool` directory

 ## Build the perf stats tool and its requirements  🏗️

-1. As a first thing, you need to compile the `stats` executable
+1. As a first thing, you need to compile the `stats` executable.
+From the repo root type:

 ```bash
 cd src